By Robert G. Meyers

 are more or less marvelous depending on how unusual they are, but they are not miraculous.
 As a result, it can be reasonable

-for us to accept them.
 4. Hume's argument here may seem to rule out miracles

 by fiat, but he thinks it is supported by our practice in evaluating evidence.
 In the Inquiry, he praises